Verified

 About Recovery First Treatment Center

-Set in Hollywood on Florida’s east coast, Recovery First Treatment Center offers a full spectrum of care for drug/alcohol dependence and addiction and treatment for co-occurring disorders.
+Set in Hollywood on Florida’s east coast, Recovery First Treatment Center offers residential care for drug/alcohol dependence and addiction and treatment for co-occurring disorders.
 Their adult treatment programs feature evidence-based methods like cognitive behavioral therapy, medication-assisted treatment (MAT), and family therapy.
 Recovery First Treatment Center also incorporates holistic methods into treatment, including art therapy and mindfulness-based activities.

 Recovery First’s professional staff treats clients with co-occurring disorders like anxiety, depression, and post-traumatic stress disorder (PTSD).
 Recovery First’s comprehensive treatment approach encompasses evidence-based and holistic/alternative therapies, as well as mutual help groups like 12-Step programs and SMART Recovery.